History

 • Larry Giguere VA3RSQ 2020-2021

-• Earle DePass VE3IMP 2022-
+• Earle DePass VE3IMP 2022-2023

 Over the years the Club has published a newsletter usually on a monthly basis.
 Some of the earliest from the 1960’s will be posted on this site at a later date.
 In those days, it was printed on a Gestetner copy machine at the EMO headquarters and the Club paid the EMO secretary $1.00 to type up the stencil and run the copies.
 Remember those, they used alcohol and a special stencil, the printed copy was blue and usually faint.
 The Ham Bull, as it was known then eventually became the SVARC Radio News in the early 90’s, then SVARC Gap, then Dummy Load, then The Gap in 2010.

 The Club has a long standing relationship with local emergency preparedness organizations dating back to the Club’s inception.
 There was involvement in Civil Defense by local hams even before the Club officially existed.
 As previously noted, the Club used the Provincial Civil Defense building on Fourth Street West to hold it’s meetings and put on courses.
 The radio room on the second floor included a Hammarlund HF transmitter/receiver set, a HeathKit Sixer and Twoer vhf rigs and if I remember correctly an old Model 15 teletype.
 It was a good learning area.
 There were antennas for all bands in the backyard.
 In the 1980’s the Club had designated coordinators in the City of Cornwall, Green Valley, and Finch.
-Club members were involved in several major emergency exercises simulating an aircraft crash at Transport Canada Training Institute (now Nav Centre), loss of land based communications, and a school bus crash.
+Club members were involved in several major emergency exercises simulating an aircraft crash at Transport Canada Training Institute (later Nav Centre), loss of land based communications, and a school bus crash.
 Hams were assigned to various points to provide communications and on one occasion, Gord Horton (VE3AXP) was assigned to accompany the Mayor.

 In 2005, Tim Smith (VE3HCB) then President, applied to the Province for a Trillium Grant to purchase HF and VHF radio gear to set up a series of emergency communications sites throughout the City.
 In later years this equipment has been taken out, leaving only the antenna and feed cables with the intent of being able to deploy the equipment over a wider area.
 At this time, Tim also set up a structure and organized training sessions for members to become ARES (Amateur Radio Emergency Service) trained operators

 In addition to ARES, the Club over the years has also provided communications services to a number of organizations in the Cornwall area.
 Since 2004, the Club has worked with the organizers of the Children’s Treatment Centre to provide Course Communications for the Bike-A-Thon Fundraiser.
-The Club also works closely with St. John Ambulance to provide communications for the Raisin River Canoe Race each spring and most recently with an Ottawa club and the MS Society for their Ottawa-Cornwall-Ottawa Bike Tour usually held in August.
+The Club also worked closely with St. John Ambulance to provide communications for the Raisin River Canoe Race each spring and most recently with an Ottawa club and the MS Society for their Ottawa-Cornwall-Ottawa Bike Tour usually held in August.

 Information for this page taken from The History of the Seaway Valley Amateur Radio Club by Earle DePass (VE3IMP) with information from Dave Holford (VE3HLU), Norbert Lussier (VA3TL), Joe Scott (VE3ADB), Doug Pearson (VE3HTR), Eric Meth (VE3EI) SK, and Jacques d’Avignon (VE3VIA) SK